An Aggressive Attorney Who Aims For The Best Results

 Texas takes DWI charges very seriously.
 As a result, a DWI conviction often results in a lifetime of legal and collateral consequences.
 Fight for the outcome you deserve with the help of a skilled criminal defense attorney.

-At Ranney Law, our attorney has been representing Austin-area clients in their criminal defense cases for more than 15 years.
-We know the consequences of a DWI conviction, and we explore all possible options for protecting your best interests, including negotiating for reduced charges and penalties and fighting to win your case.
-This also involves avoiding jail and probation as much as possible.
+At Ranney Law, our attorney has been representing Georgetown clients in serious criminal defense cases for more than 15 years.
+We know the consequences of a DWI conviction, and we explore all possible options for protecting your best interests, including negotiating for reduced charges and penalties, and fighting to get a positive outcome for our clients.
+This involves avoiding jail time and probation as much as possible under the circumstances.
+Take action today and contact the firm for a free consultation.

 The consequences of a conviction depend on how many prior convictions you have for a DWI.
 Just consider all of this:

-DWI 1st – Up to six months in jail, a $2,000 fine, and an additional $3,000 fine, and losing your driver’s license for six months
+• DWI first offense – Up to six months in jail, a $2,000 fine, and an additional $3,000 fine, and losing your driver’s license for six months

-DWI 3rd or More – Now this is a third-degree felony, which means from two to ten years in prison, a $10,000 fine, and chances are your license situation is a mess.
-We can help
+• DWI third offense or more – Now this is a third-degree felony, which means from two to ten years in prison, a $10,000 fine, and chances are your license situation is a mess.
+We can help.

-Many of our clients have questions about their case, and we are here to answer their questions, including ones such as:
+Many of our clients in Williamson County have questions about their case, and we are here to answer their questions, including ones such as:

 There are several strategies that are capable of beating DWI charges if they pertain to your case.
 Some common defenses include proving police error, roadside test mistakes, lack of probable cause, and your BAC was higher when you were tested than when you were arrested.